Updated December 2020

 Google Meet is fully integrated with all products in Google Workspace.
 Although it’s largely used on desktop computers, it’s optimized for Android and iOS mobile apps.

-Attractive features include the familiar Google interface and top-notch security features similar to those offered by Glip by RingCentral, which integrates seamlessly with Google Workspace.
+Attractive features include the familiar Google interface and top-notch security features similar to those offered by RingCentral, which integrates seamlessly with Google Workspace.

 Screen sharing, adjustable layouts, and live captions are available even in the free tier, along with custom backgrounds and a grid view.
 Paid plans allow video meetings to be recorded to Google Drive, while premium customers can enjoy low-light mode and noise cancellation.